ohturuokasovellus/OhtuRuokasovellus/documentation/openshift.md

 This can be done with `BuildConfig` configuration in [`openshift/build.yaml`](../openshift/build.yaml).

-We name our build process `ruokasovellus-build` in `metadata.name`.

 In `spec.source` section we define where OpenShift should get the source code from.
 In our case we give it the URL of the GitHub repository.